-Several months ago I found the photo above on Pinterest and I stopped my scroll!
-That artwork, the muted colors, the modern aesthetic...it was speaking to me so I took a screenshot and saved it to my phone.
-Then 4 weeks ago I realized that I needed a piece of artwork for Speak Podcast Studio and this photo instantly popped into my head.
+Several months ago I stumbled upon the photo above on Pinterest and it stopped my scroll!
+That artwork, the muted colors, the modern/art deco aesthetic…it was speaking to me so I took a screenshot and saved it to my phone.
+Then 4 weeks ago I realized that I needed a piece of artwork for our podcast studio and this photo instantly popped into my head.

 Like I said, I only had a screenshot on my phone of this photo so I searched Pinterest high and low to find the original photo and hopefully the artist!!
 I didn’t have any luck so I decided to try my hand at painting it myself!

-Side note: I eventually found the photo and artist on Pinterest after I made my DIY version.
-Figures! :)
+Side note: I eventually found the photo and original artist (Kayce Hughes) on Pinterest after I made my DIY version.
+Figures! 🙂

 So here’s my DIY version of the artwork I found on Pinterest!